 AB30 1BQ - Laurencekirk

-Laurencekirk (, Scots: Lowrenkirk, Scottish Gaelic: Coinmheadh) is a small town in the old county of Kincardineshire, modern county of Aberdeenshire, Scotland, just off the A90 Dundee to Aberdeen main road which it bypassed in 1985.
+Laurencekirk (, Scots: Lowrenkirk, Scottish Gaelic: Coinmheadh) is a small town in the historic county of Kincardineshire, Scotland, just off the A90 Dundee to Aberdeen main road which it bypassed in 1985.
+It is administered as part of Aberdeenshire.
 It is the largest settlement in the Howe o' the Mearns area and houses the local secondary school; Mearns Academy, which was awarded the Charter Mark in 2003.

 Its old name was Conveth, an anglification of the Gaelic Coinmheadh, referring to an obligation to provide free food and board to passing troops.
 Laurencekirk is in the valley between the Hill of Garvock and the Cairn O' Mount.
 The famous landmark of the Johnston Tower can be seen on the peak of the Garvock.